-Works are restricted to the made ground of the A82 carriageway and TM will be designed in line with existing guidance.
-TM will consist of nightshift lane closures with amnesties.
-A diversion via the A85/A828 will also be available.
-Where required, alternative NMU provisions/routes will be included in the TM setup, to minimise impact of the works on NMUs.
+Works are restricted to the made ground of the A85 trunk road and TM will be designed in line with existing guidance.
+Full road closure is not required and where required, alternative NMU provisions/routes will be included in the TM setup, to minimise impact of the works on NMUs.